egvimo/ansible-collection-misc/README.md

 [![Ansible Lint](https://github.com/egvimo/ansible-collection-misc/actions/workflows/ansible-lint.yml/badge.svg)](https://github.com/egvimo/ansible-collection-misc/actions/workflows/ansible-lint.yml)
 [![Molecule Test](https://github.com/egvimo/ansible-collection-misc/actions/workflows/molecule-test.yml/badge.svg)](https://github.com/egvimo/ansible-collection-misc/actions/workflows/molecule-test.yml)

-> This collection includes roles for my personal preferences and systems.
-Don’t blindly use them unless you know what that entails.
-Take anything you want, but at your own risk.
+> This collection includes roles to setup my personal systems and is designed according to my preferences.
+It's not meant to be a universal tool, but you can use it as inspiration for your own playbooks.

 This collection contains the following roles: